AMP-3462/Student-Engineer-Capstone-Project-VT-ISE-Spring-2025-The-Aerospace-Corporation/README.md

 ** Virginia Tech Industrial and Systems Engineering Spring 2025 Student Engineer Capstone Project.
 Team: Achyut Patel, Alex Harfouche, Derek Spratley.

 ** To run the dashboard you will need to add your Google Gemini API Key in at Line 21.
-A video demonstration of dashboard features is provided here -
+A video demonstration of the dashboard and its features is provided here -